Chicken Fajita Nachos

 When I think of fajitas I think of lots of peppers and onions in addition to the meat.
 So I chopped up some red onion and red pepper.
 Leave these in big slices right now since they will cook on high heat.

-There are two cooking steps for these nachos: Cook the fajitas then cook the nachos.
+There are two cooking steps for these nachos: Cook the chicken fajitas then cook the nachos.
 Neither step takes very long.

 It does help to have a really hot skillet or grill pan for the fajita step though.
 You could grill the stuff, but I just used my cast iron skillet on this particular day.